rverma84/Rasa-Chatbot/README.md

 - can you show me all the completed jobs of product IDT today ?

-## Topic Config and ACL Describe
+### Topic Config and ACL Describe

-**Currently this feature is avaialble for KaaS Alpha cluster.**
+**Currently this feature is avaialble for DbBot Alpha cluster.**

 `To Describe topic follow below steps.` [Note]: Topic name `kaas.kaasbot.demo` is sample topic name, Replace it with your topic.
-- @kaasbot, describe a topic config
+- @Dbbot, describe a topic config
-- @kaasbot, kaas.kaasbot.demo

-`To get topic ACL follow below steps` [Note]: Topic name `kaas.kaasbot.demo` is sample topic name, Replace it with your topic.
-- @kaasbot, describe topic acl for alpha
-- @kaasbot, kaas.kaasbot.demo
+- @Dbbot, kaas.kaasbot.demo